-Overall the aerosol chemical composition is dominated by organics, as is evident from the vertical profiles of the relative fractions (Fig. 12).
-Both AMS show a dominant contribution of organics to the total mass concentration with values around 70 %.
-This contribution is constant at altitudes between 100 m and 3500 m and decreases to 50 % at 3800 m altitude.
-The inorganic fraction has the highest contribution from sulfate (20 %), followed by ammonium (7 %) and nitrate (2 - 4).
-For organics, ammonium, and sulfate both instruments give similar relative fractions, only for nitrate where a discrepancy is observed between 1000 and 3000 m.
+Overall, the aerosol chemical composition is dominated by organics, as is evident from the vertical profiles of the relative fractions (Fig. 12).
+Both AMSs show a dominant contribution of organics to the total mass concentration with values around 70%.
+This contribution is constant at altitudes between 100 and 3500 m and decreases to 50% at 3800 m altitude.
+The inorganic fraction has the highest contribution from sulfate (20%), followed by ammonium (7%) and nitrate (2%-4%).
+For organics, ammonium, and sulfate, both instruments give similar relative fractions, only for nitrate where a discrepancy is observed between 1000 and 3000 m.
 Although the absolute aerosol mass concentration measured by the HALO-AMS was affected by the constant pressure inlet below 1800 m altitude, the relative fractions of both instruments generally agree well.
-Similar results were found for a second comparison flight on October 1, 2014 (see supplemental plots S13, S14).
+Similar results were found for a second comparison flight on 1 October 2014 (see Sect.
+S2 and Figs. S7, S8).